standstaff/docs2/_xcl/feat/Voice.md

 </tr>
 </table>

-In Classical Armenian, voice is a mixed inflectional-derivational feature of [verbs](xcl-pos/VERB) and ([auxiliaries] (xcl-pos/AUX) that helps map the traditional syntactic functions, such as subject and object, to semantic roles, such as agent and patient.
+In Classical Armenian, voice is a mixed inflectional-derivational feature of [verbs](xcl-pos/VERB) and ([auxiliaries](xcl-pos/AUX) that helps map the traditional syntactic functions, such as subject and object, to semantic roles, such as agent and patient.

 The inflectional voice characterises and has two values, `Act` (active voice) and `Pass` (mediopassive voice).
 Only part of verb forms is marked for inflectional voice; some forms are underspecified for inflectional voice (labile), for example, the imperfect tense forms.
 Thus, the labile forms of base verbs are not tagged for voice at all.